PickYourOwn.org

 • Once picked, don't place the berries, still warm from the sun, in a closed bag or container.
 Leave the container open so moisture doesn't form in the container.

 • Chill berries soon after picking to increase shelf life.
+Store your fresh blueberries in the refrigerator as soon as you get them home, without washing them, in a covered bowl or storage container.
 If refrigerated, fresh-picked blueberries will keep 10 to 14 days.

 • Freeze berries in freezer containers without washing to keep the skins from toughening.
 Place berries one layer deep.
 Freeze, then pour the frozen berries into freezer containers.
 Because unwashed blueberries freeze individually, they can be easily poured from containers in desired amounts.
 Remember both frozen and fresh berries should be rinsed and drained just before serving.
 Just before using, wash the berries in cold water.